arnicas/articles/other_posts/ai_art/README.md

 ### Runway Gen2 with no prompt

-Prompt will otherwise wipe out the init:
+This has nice motion, but at the end the composition is actually slightly different (more visible in higher res).
+A prompt will otherwise wipe out the init image with their current settings.

 ![door](./gifs/door_gen2.gif)

-### Pika Labs AI, prompt "birds flying" as the idea outside the door:
+### Pika Labs AI, prompt with variants of "birds flying" as the concept

-Getting progressively better with prompt and guidance scale settings:
+Getting progressively better with prompt and guidance scale settings.
+But LOL the duck.

 ![birds-gs5](./gifs/birds-flying-gs5-pika.gif)